A corner pub that's abundant with space, drinks, food and entertainment enough to please everyone

 There an array of new benches along the perimeter of the pub, but the stylish place to sit outside is an undercover space to the rear of the pub.
 This area is both pretty and contemporary, styled with the use of framed artwork, dangling flowers and lit with fairy-lights.
 It offers high seating in the form of built in benches and colourful bar stools.

 Next to this is a little fenced section where there is yet more seating and even a rare patch of grass.
 The seating here is typical garden chairs which gives it a more laid back and loungey feel.
 It is wonderful to see grass being incorporated in pub garden design for a change, rather than removed in favour of decking or paving.

-On the bar options are vast.
-There are 4 cask pumps, multiple taps, 3 of which are dedicated to different fruity versions of Thatcher’s cider, plus plenty of gin, wine and other spirits available.
-Being a Greene King pub their well known cask brands such as Abbot and Speckled Hen should usually be available, they also make a lager, Flint Eye, and a session pale, Level Head, but unoriginally for Brighton, also stock Beavertown’s Neck Oil.
-Other than that the typical mass produced lagers abound including Madri, which pertains to be Spanish, but I found out recently is mass produced by Molson Coors in Yorkshire and not sold in Spain.
+On the bar, options are vast.
+There are 4 cask pumps, multiple taps – 3 of which are dedicated to different fruity versions of Thatcher’s cider – plus shelf upon shelf of gin, wine and other spirits.
+As Fiveways Brighton is a Greene King pub you will find their well known cask brands, and Abbot and Speckled Hen should usually be available.
+Greene King also make a lager call ed Flint Eye, and a session pale called Level Head.
+They also stock Beavertown’s Neck Oil, not the most original choice for Brighton but another IPA option at least.